GULibrarySandbox/intro-data-wrangle/content/1-intro.md

 {% capture text %}
 - document all steps taken to process the data
-- create scripts to automate and repeat the processes on other datasets{% endcapture %} {% include card.md header="Document & repeat steps" text=text img="ORScript.JPG" %}
+- create scripts to automate and repeat the processes on other datasets{% endcapture %} {% include card.md header="Document & repeat steps" text=text %}

+{% include figure.html img="MessyData.jpg" alt="Messy Data" caption="Messy Data" width="75%" %}
 {% capture text %}Note:
 There are *soft* limits and guidelines for gh-pages usage: sites should be < 1GB, use < 100GB bandwidth per month, and make < 10 builds per hour.
 If your site exceeds these quotas, GitHub will send you a notice asking you to modify the repository.